DefinitelyTyped/demo-typescript-node-minimal/README.md

 > Minimal demo showing how to use TypeScript with node.js/npm modules

-In the minimalistic example app we use the [xregexp](https://www.npmjs.org/package/xregexp) module to execute a simple RegExp on a string an log the output, and a local modules to show relative imports.
+In the minimalistic example app we use the [xregexp](https://www.npmjs.org/package/xregexp) module to execute a simple RegExp on a string an log the output, and a local module to show relative imports.

 This is a very simple example to show the essentials.